shtirlic/picocalc_x86/README.md

 The project is targeting Raspberry Pi Pico 2 RISC-V Hazard3 cores, no plans for ARM cores if someone wants to run on ARM cores it would be very easy to adapt it.

+RAM:
-In stock config the available conventional RAM is  417792(0x66000) bytes, or 408 KB.
+In stock config the available conventional **RAM is 417792(0x66000) bytes, or 408 KB**.
 16 KB video ram for CGA.
 16 KB for BIOS.

+Performance:
+It's around ~1 MIPS, so like IMB PC AT or overpowered XT or PS/2 model 30.

 ## Getting Started

 Images avilable only for Raspberry Pi Pico 2 for now.
-Load uf2 firmage image via `picotool` or USB mass storage method.
+Load uf2 firmware image via `picotool` or USB mass storage method.
 Format SD card with FAT32 file system, create `x86` dir in the root and put desired `hd.img` Final path on the SD Card `/x86/hd.img`